-The government concluded that a negotiated solution was ever more unlikely and prepared a crackdown.71 Solidarity, amid rumours of troop movements and after the government violently broke up small-scale strikes in early December, convened an emergency meeting of its National Committee on the 11th of December.
+The government concluded that a negotiated solution was evermore unlikely and prepared a crackdown.
+Solidarity, amid rumors of troop movements and after the government violently broke up small-scale strikes in early December, convened an emergency meeting of its national committee on December 11.

-At the meeting, Solidarity's leadership decided that the time had come to force the matter: they would demand free elections and a free press, as well as the institution of a parallel, Solidarity-run, economic government with veto power over government economic policy.72 These demands, however, never reached the public: having wiretapped the meeting, the Polish Politburo decided to move ahead with the planned crackdown.
-Solidarity's leadership was arrested, martial law imposed, and two weeks of strikes, repression, and fighting around factories, mines, and shipyards followed.73
+At the meeting Solidarity's leadership decided that the time had come to force the matter: they would demand free elections and a free press as well as the institution of a parallel, Solidarity-run, economic government with veto power over government economic policy.
+These demands, however, never reached the public: having wiretapped the meeting, the Polish Politburo decided to move ahead with the planned crackdown.
+Solidarity's leadership was arrested, martial law was imposed, and two weeks of strikes, repression, and fighting around factories, mines, and shipyards followed.

 The crackdown bought the government another decade in power; but the attempt to convince the public of the necessity of deindustrialization via winning the support of Solidarity had failed.
-During the 1980s "[d]espite nearly overwhelming evidence that one of the key sources of Poland's economic problems was overexpansion in traditional industries, they were still given highest priority. ...
-This investment strategy [...] was doomed to fail and it did."
-As late as the 1986-1990 plan, 36% of all investment was allocated to coal mining and the energy sector, and the largest increase in investment was dedicated to metallurgy.74
+In the years that followed, "despite nearly overwhelming evidence that one of the key sources of Poland's economic problems was overexpansion in traditional industries, they were still given highest priority. . . .
+This investment strategy . . . was doomed to fail and it did."
+As late as the 1986- 90 plan, 36 percent of all investment was allocated to coal mining and the energy sector, and the largest increase in investment was dedicated to metallurgy.